lldavoll/lldavoll.github.io/_pages/courses.md

 This is a brief list of the courses that I had taught.
 If you have any specific questions about course topics, feel free to  reach me via email.

-Spanish 102 is designed as an introduction to Spanish as an additional language and the many facets of Hispanic culture.
-This course begins to develop all four core language skills—speaking, listening, reading, and writing.

 ### SPAN 102: Second Semester Spanish
 **Institution:** University of Arizona
 **Terms:** Spring 2025 / Fall 2025 / Spring 2026